 Our Audit Committee does not permit the engagement of our auditors without pre-approval by the Audit Committee.
-The engagement of Deloitte for non-audit accounting and tax services is limited to circumstances where these services are considered integral to the audit services that Deloitte provides or where there is another compelling rationale for using Deloitte.
-All audit, audit-related and permitted non-audit services for which Deloitte was engaged for the years ended December 31, 2010 and 2011 were pre-approved by the Audit Committee in compliance with applicable SEC requirements.
+The engagement of Deloitte for nonaudit accounting and tax services is limited to circumstances where these services are considered integral to the audit services that Deloitte provides or where there is another compelling rationale for using Deloitte.
+All audit, audit-related and permitted non-audit services for which Deloitte was engaged for the years ended December 31, 2011 and 2012 were pre-approved by the Audit Committee in compliance with applicable SEC requirements.

-STOCKHOLDER PROPOSALS FOR 2013 ANNUAL MEETING
+STOCKHOLDER PROPOSALS AND NOMINATIONS FOR 2014 ANNUAL MEETING

-In order for a stockholder proposal to be included in our Proxy Statement to be issued in connection with our 2013 Annual Meeting, that proposal must be received by our Corporate Secretary no later than December 28, 2012 (which is 120 calendar days before the anniversary of the date this Proxy Statement was first mailed to stockholders).
-If that proposal is in compliance with all of the requirements of Rule 14a-8 under the Exchange Act, it will be included in the Proxy Statement and set forth on the proxy card issued for that Annual Meeting.
+In order for a stockholder proposal to be included in our Proxy Statement to be issued in connection with our 2014 Annual Meeting, that proposal must be received by our Corporate Secretary no later than December 27, 2013 (which is 120 calendar days before the anniversary of the date this Proxy Statement was first mailed to stockholders).

-In addition to including their proposal in our proxy materials, stockholders may wish to submit director nominations and other proposals at the 2013 Annual Meeting.
-In order for such director nominations and other proposals must be received by our Corporate Secretary at our principal executive offices (A) no earlier than February 7, 2013 and no later than March 9, 2013 or (B) in the event that our 2013 Annual Meeting of stockholders is held prior to May 18, 2013 or after August 16, 2013, notice by the stockholder must be so received not earlier than the 120th day prior to such Annual Meeting and not later than the close of business on the later of the 90th day prior to such Annual Meeting or the 10th day following the day on which public announcement of the date of the Annual Meeting is first made, and, in each case, must satisfy the notification, timeliness, consent and information requirements set forth in our Amended and Restated Bylaws.
+In addition to including a proposal in our proxy materials, eligible stockholders may wish to submit director nominations and other proposals at the 2014 Annual Meeting.
+In order for such director nominations and other proposals to be deemed timely, such director nominations and other proposals must be received by our Corporate Secretary (A) no earlier than February 19, 2014 and no later than March 21, 2014 or (B) in the event that our 2014 Annual Meeting of stockholders is held prior to May 30, 2014 or after August 28, 2014, notice by the stockholder must be so received no earlier than the 120th day prior to such Annual Meeting and no later than the close of business on the later of the 90th day prior to such Annual Meeting or the 10th day following the day on which public announcement of the date of the Annual Meeting is first made, and, in each case, must satisfy the notification, timeliness, consent and information requirements set forth in our Amended and Restated Bylaws.